Semi-Published Research Data

 ‘Critically Endangered’ in the Presence of Aggravating Conditions

-Originating researcher no longer active or changed research focus; staff on temporary contracts; dependence on single student or staff member; weak or fluid institutional commitment to subject matter; weak institutional commitment to data sharing; complicated or contested intellectual property; encryption; limited or dysfunctional data management planning; web capture challenges that means unlikely to be picked up by automatic crawlers.
+Originating researcher no longer active or changed research focus; staff on temporary contracts; dependence on single student or staff member; weak or fluid institutional commitment to subject matter; weak institutional commitment to data sharing; uncertainty over IPR or the presence of orphaned works; encryption; limited or dysfunctional data management planning; web capture challenges that means unlikely to be picked up by automatic crawlers.

 Vulnerable in the Presence of Good Practice